hansnery/simple_espionage/README.md

 # Simple Espionage Mod
- A simple Hearts of Iron IV mod that adds espioange to the game.
+ A simple Hearts of Iron IV mod that adds espionage to the game.